jwallbridge/simplicialnlp/README.md

 * `attention2_layer.py` a 2-simplicial attention layer.
 * `transformer2_100.py` a Transformer with 2-simplicial Encoder and standard Decoder.

+More will be added in due course.

 # Referencing

 This code was developed for the project [2simplicialtransformer](https://github.com/dmurfet/2simplicialtransformer) by James Clift, Dmitry Doryn, Daniel Murfet and James Wallbridge.
-If you find this helpful in your work, you can consider citing the following :
+If you find this helpful in your work, please consider citing the following :

 ```
 @article{clift19,